E-commerce

 Calculator and simulations

-Amazon provides revenue estimators and fee simulators on its seller pages: use them with realistic—not optimistic—assumptions for selling price and purchase cost.
+Amazon provides revenue estimators and fee simulators on its seller pages: use them with realistic, not optimistic, assumptions for selling price and purchase cost.

-Shipping: FBA, FBM and related programs
+Shipping: FBA, FBM and associated programs

-Storage and seasonality
+Stock and seasonality

 Returns